JuliaLang/julia/doc/src/base/sort.md

 ```

 !!! compat "Julia 1.9"
-    The default sorting algorithm (returned by `Base.Sort.defalg` function) is
+    The default sorting algorithm (returned by `Base.Sort.defalg`) is guaranteed
-    is guaranteed to be stable since Julia 1.9.
+    to be stable since Julia 1.9.

 ## Alternate orderings